dedipresta/srules/README.md

 1. If your operator wants an access to the user provided context, you should require a `UserContextReader[Ctx]` (see the dedicated part of the docs).
-1. If your operator has no short-circuit behavior, you may evaluate the arguments list with a traverse, otherwise you may want to evaluate the arguments one by one.
+1. Then you need to evaluate the arguments you will use in your operator (see `Evaluating Arguments`).
-1. Provide your custom logic and return the result as an `Expr` or an error message in an `Either`.
+1. Finally, you can provide your custom logic and return the result as an `Expr` or an error message in an `Either`.

 Let's take an example with `isEmpty` that checks if a string or a list is empty.